How to address someone in Korean

 2. How to call your friends

-Let's check out the not-polite version of calling way.
+Let's check out the not polite version of calling.
 If you call someone who is the same age or younger than you, you usually don't have to be polite.

-When you call those people you attach the calling word 아 or 야 to their names.
-It depends on the last syllable of the name.
-If the name ends with a final consonant, you will add 야.
-If the name ends with a vowel, you will add 아.
-Look at the examples below.
+In this case, you attach 아 or 야 to the person’s given name.
+Which one you use depends on the final sound of the name.
+If the name ends with a vowel, you add 아.
+If the name ends with a final consonant, you add 야.
+Take a look at the examples below.

 받침 Final Consonant | Calling Word | Example |